About Me

 My primary research focuses on the transition from childhood to adulthood within the context of the Roman Empire (1st-5th century CE).
 This includes understanding when the physical transitions took place (e.g., puberty), and when possible social transitions occurred (e.g., when children started acting like adults).
 To accomplish this, I examine human skeletons from France and Italy, and conduct biochemical analyses on teeth, incorporating archaeological, historical, and literary sources to help interpret my data.

 I received my PhD from McMaster University in Spring 2022, with a focus on biological anthropology and bioarchaeology.
-I am currently employed as an osteoarchaeologist for Stantec , working to recover and identify human osteological remains from archaeological sites in Southwestern Ontario.
+I am currently employed as an osteoarchaeologist for Stantec , and an Assistant Professor (Teaching Stream) – LTA at the University of Toronto Mississauga.
+As an osteoarchaeologist, I work to identify human remains in archaeological contexts in Ontario, and as an instructor, I teach about osteology, bioarchaeology, growth and development, and lab methods in biological anthropology.

 I’m also a pianist and quilter who loves camping and canoeing.